 By Steve Nkhoma:

-Shaba was not readily available as we went to press.
+Officials at the Indian Embassy office were not available for a comment as we went to press.

 A vibrant writer who gives a great insight on hot topics and issues